warp-contracts/warp-wasm-templates/assemblyscript/README.md

 ## 🟥 Using SDK

-Optionally - you can run one of the scripts which uses RedStone SmartWeave SDK to interact with the contract.
+Optionally - you can run one of the scripts which uses Warp SDK to interact with the contract.
 Using SDKs' methods works exactly the same as in case of a regular JS contract.

 💡**NOTE** You will need to have a file with the wallet key and a file with the contract id to run these scripts.
 If you do not have them please run a [deploy](#-deploy) script.